lsst-sitcom/sitcomtn-003/index.rst

 The Camera roator uses the CCS.
 This is looking at the camera mounting surface from the M1M3.

 According to the rotator operator's manual :cite:`rotatorManual`, while looking from the sky, a positive rotation angle is counterclockwise.
 This is opposite of the azimuth angle as defined in the OCS.
+In simulations, both `PhoSim <https://bitbucket.org/phosim/phosim_release/wiki/Instance%20Catalog>`__ and the `Operation Simulator (OpSim) <https://confluence.lsstcorp.org/display/SIM/Summary+Table+Column+Descriptions>`__ use the command ``rotTelPos`` to define the rotator angle.
+This angle defines the projection of pupil onto the detectors.
+When the telescope points at zenith, with zero azimuth angle, the OCS +y will point to south, and OCS +x will point to west.
+Looking from the sky, a positive rotator angle rotates the camera counterclockwise.
+The pupil rotation relative to the camera will be clockwise.\ [#label1]_

+.. [#label1] A related angle as used by the similations is the ``rotSkyPos``, which defines the sky rotation relative to the camera coordinates, i.e. the projection of the sky onto the detectors.
+We want ``rotSkyPos`` to stay constant during tracking.
+Other things unchanged, looking from the sky, a positive rotator angle makes the sky turn clockwise relative to the camera (north moves toward the east).
+The corresponds to an increase in ``rotSkyPos``.

 When the rotator angle is non-zero, the CCS is rotated around the optical axis, along with the science sensors and wavefront sensors.
 But the commands we send to M1M3, M2, and the hexapods will still need to be their own CSs, in order for the commands to be interpreted properly.
 So we have to ``de-rotate`` somewhere in the AOS pipeline.
 The possible options are -